-- Take reasonable care of the health and safety of themselves and of other persons who may be affected by their actions or omissions. - Co-operate with the College so far as is necessary to enable that duty or requirement to be performed or complied with. - Not to interfere with or misuse anything provided in the interests of health and safety. - Any employee must inform the College of: - Any work situation which a person would reasonably consider represented a serious and immediate danger to health and safety; and/or
+- Take reasonable care of the health and safety of themselves and of other persons who may be affected by their actions or omissions. - Co-operate with the College so far as is necessary to enable that duty or requirement to be performed or complied with. - Not to interfere with or misuse anything provided in the interests of health and safety.

+Any employee must inform the College of:

-• Of any matter which a person with the employee's training and instruction would reasonably consider represented a shortcoming in the employer's protection against arrangements for health and safety.
+- Any work situation which a person would reasonably consider represented a serious and immediate danger to health and safety; and/or - Any shortcoming in the employer's protection against arrangements for health and safety.